cbohnert67/lioua--datascience/content/learn-it-yourself/roadmap.md

 In this phase, lifelong learning becomes a way of life, allowing you to continuously evolve, adapt, and thrive in a world where knowledge is ever-expanding.
 By cultivating curiosity, exploring new subjects, and embracing change, you ensure that your learning journey remains vibrant and enduring.

 ## IX.
-Building a Learning Network:
+Building a Learning Network

 Building a learning network is a dynamic and enriching aspect of your independent learning journey.
 This phase explores three critical elements of creating a strong learning network: